-Large-bodied mammals, such as moose, are considered sensitive to disturbance.
-The habitat that support these species are important to maintaining their populations, which may be in decline.
+Large-bodied mammals, such as caribou and moose, are considered sensitive to disturbance.
+The breeding grounds and habitat that support these species are important to maintaining their populations, which may be in decline.
 Provincial and federal regulation protects species that are considered rare or endangered and their habitat from disturbance.